 What Was Wrong with the 3M Earplugs?

 According to the lawsuit, 3M falsified test results showing the earplugs met the required standard for hearing protection when they did not.
-They also did not disclose the earplugs’ defect to the U.S. military but continued to sell the earplugs (and allow them to be sold) until 2015.
-3M allegedly knew about the defect as early as 2000.
+They also did not disclose the earplugs’ defect to the US military but continued selling the devices until 2015.
+Allegedly, the company knew about the defect as early as 2000.

-If you or a loved one served in the armed forces between 2003 and 2015, used the 3M Combat Arms Earplugs Version 2, and suffers from hearing loss or tinnitus, you may be entitled to financial recovery for what you suffered.
-Call a good 3M Combat Arms Earplugs Lawsuit lawyer today to find out if you’re eligible.
+If you or a loved one served in the armed forces between 2003 and 2015, used 3M Combat Arms Earplugs, and currently suffers from hearing loss or tinnitus, you may be entitled to financial recovery.

 At John Foy & Associates, our attorneys were proud to represent military members and veterans suffering from hearing damage due to 3M’s defective earplugs and help them seek justice.
 If you have questions about defective product lawsuits, call us at 404-400-4000 now.